Yankees vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 29 hits with four doubles, 10 home runs, 18 walks and 26 RBI.
-He's also stolen one base.
+- Rooker has four doubles, 10 home runs, 20 walks and 26 RBI (30 total hits).
+He has stolen one base.

 Rooker Recent Games